-3.1 Definitions-Terms used in this specification are in accordance with Terminology D 1968.
+3.1 Definitions-Terms used in this Specification are defined in accordance with Terminology D 1968.

-3.1.1 acid-sized paper, n-paper that has been manufactured using a procedure or process at pH values below 7 (usually 4.0 to 6.5) that results in paper that has resistance to water penetration.
+3.1.1 acid-sized paper, n-paper, or paper product, that has been manufactured using a procedure or process at pH values below 7 (usually from 4.0 to 6.5) that results in paper that has resistance to water penetration.

-3.1.2 alkaline-filled paper, n-a paper containing an alkaline filler, such as calcium carbonate; having a pH value in excess of 7 (extract pH, usually in the range from 7.5 to 10.0), and containing a reserve buffering capacity that can neutralize acidic materials in the paper or acidic gases sorbed from the atmosphere.
+3.1.2 alkaline-filled paper, n-a paper containing an alkaline filler, such as calcium carbonate, having a pH value in excess of 7 (extract pH usually in the range from 7.5 to 10.0), and containing a reserve buffering capacity that can neutralize acidic materials in the paper or acidic gases sorbed from the atmosphere.

-3.1.3 alkaline-sized paper, n-paper that has been manufactured using a procedure or process at a pH value in excess of 7 (usually from 7.5 to 10.0) that results in a paper that has resistance to liquid penetration.
+3.1.3 alkaline-sized paper, n-paper or paper product that has been manufactured using a procedure or process at a pH value above 7 (usually from 7.5 to 10.0) that results in a paper that has resistance to liquid penetration.